 How can medication help ADHD relationships?
-It can help in reducing all the ADHD symptoms that challenge that individual in every aspect of life, including domestic life and in relationships.
+Simply put, it can help reduce all the ADHD symptoms challenging that individual in every aspect of life, including domestic life and in relationships.
 For many, it’s a true game-changer.

 In this post of the book club series, we discuss how ADHD can challenge relationships—and how can medication help ADHD relationships.
 How does this happen?
 Lots of reasons.
 For example, the ADHD Partner often becomes: